Machine Learning Assessment: implications to cybersecurity: Introduction

-It is worth mentioning that each of the error estimators $\hat{e}_1$ and $\hat{e}_2$ in~\eqref{eq55} is called one-sample statistic since its kernel $I_{(\cdot)}$ requires one observation from either distributions.
+All the estimators given above have the nice property of converging to their corresponding population definitions,~\eqref{Eqe1e2} and~\eqref{eq47eq:PopulationManWhit}, as the size of the testing set goes to infinity.
+It is worth mentioning that each of the error estimators $\hat{e}_1$ and $\hat{e}_2$ in~\eqref{eq55} is called a one-sample statistic, because its kernel $I_{(\cdot)}$ requires only one observation from either distributions.
 However, the AUC estimator in~\eqref{eq58} is a two-sample statistic since its kernel $\psi(\cdot,\cdot)$ requires two observations, one from each distribution.
-This is a fundamental difference between both estimators (statistics) which is the motivation behind the present article.
+This is a fundamental difference between both estimators (statistics) which will be treated and explained carefully in the present chapter.